Record Android sessions

 Set the recording mask

-In cases where areas of the app shouldn't be recorded, but cannot be defined by a View
+In cases where areas of the app shouldn't be recorded, but cannot be defined by a View, you can use the RecordingMask object:

 - Kotlin